 This study is supported by the Swedish Rescue Services Agency through a grant "Extreme rainfall events in Sweden and their importance for local planning".
 Additional support to Deliang Chen for this work is provided by the Swedish Science Council (VR) through the project "Past and future extreme climates in relation to atmospheric circulation over Europe: The role played by anthropogenic forcing".
-This work is also a contribution to TELLUS, the centre of Earth System Science at University of Gothenburg.
+This work is the contribution No.20 from TELLUS, the centre of Earth System Science at University of Gothenburg.